NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Witchlight Follower.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Wisdom**, and one is a free ability boost.

 You're trained in Survival and the Wisp Lore skill.
-You gain the [[Feats/Terrain Expertise|Terrain Expertise]] skill feat with both swamp terrain and subterranean bodies of water.
+You gain the [[Terrain Expertise|Terrain Expertise]] skill feat with both swamp terrain and subterranean bodies of water.

 *Source: Pathfinder: Abomination Vaults Player's Guide* *OGL*